Word taboo: Profanity

 Profanity refers to language that is generally considered to be strongly impolite, rude, or offensive.
 Profanity may often serve an exclamation function, although typically it is used to insult another person.
 Thus, as a form of verbal violence, it is often considered taboo in polite company and subject to censoring (either by speakers themselves, or by some authority).

 While profane terms and insults tend to be derived from tabooed objects, such as bodily organs and excrement, not all references to tabooed objects are necessarily considered to be profanity.
 For example, in English, erudite terms for bodily functions do not tend to function well as insulting epithets, although this constraint may not apply to other categories of taboos, such as sexual practices.
 It has been suggested that whether a term can be considered an expletive may depend on whether it is intended to be applied figuratively or literally.

 Naming taboo

-In certain cultures, to say a tabooed name is akin to assaulting the owner of that name, and sanctions will be levied onto the offender.
+In certain cultures, speaking a tabooed name is akin to assaulting the owner of that name, and sanctions will be levied onto the offender.
 Punishments for violations of the taboo can be dealt in the form of payment of goods to an offended party, or appeasement of an offended spirit.
 In some cases, deliberate violations of naming taboo have led to death by murder or suicide due to shame.
 In one example, a man from an Adzera-speaking village in Papua New Guinea had broken a very strong name taboo in front of his father-in-law.
 In shame, he fled into the mountains occupied by a rival tribe, deliberately allowing himself to be killed by the enemy.